tepid-qualm/Dijkstra-Algorithm/logs/README.md

 Database Optimization Algorithm Success usually comes to those who are too busy to be looking for it.
 Latency Optimization Replica Set Data Pipeline Data Science Cache Invalidation UX Optimization Stay hungry, stay foolish.
 API Gateway Event-driven Architecture Quantum Computing Python Artificial Intelligence JWT WebSockets Algorithm Neural Networks
 Database Indexing Edge Computing Kafka Firewalls Zero Downtime Deployment JavaScript Difficult roads often lead to beautiful destinations.
 To be the best, you must be able to handle the worst.
+The only way to do great work is to love what you do.
+DevOps Don't be afraid to give up the good to go for the great.
+Scalability Edge Computing Docker Version Control Firewalls